 Re-run the linking command

 If you suspect that you ran the linking command from the wrong directory, then you'll need to run it again.
-This time, make sure that you're either in the folder where nessuscli is installed, or add the path to the command.
+This time, make sure that you're either in the folder where nessuscli

-For example (Windows OS only)
+For example (Windows only)

-msiexec /i NessusAgent-8.2.4-x64.msi" NESSUS_SERVER="cloud.tenable.com:443" NESSUS_KEY=[KEY] NESSUS_NAME=[Your Prefix]_%computername% /qn
+msiexec /i NessusAgent-10.9.0-x64.msi" NESSUS_SERVER="cloud.tenable.com:443" NESSUS_KEY=[KEY] NESSUS_NAME=[Your Prefix]_%computername% /qn

-msiexec /i "C:\Program Files\Tenable\NessusAgent-8.2.4-x64.msi" NESSUS_SERVER="cloud.tenable.com:443" NESSUS_KEY=[KEY] NESSUS_NAME=[Your Prefix]_%computername% /qn
+msiexec /i "C:\Program Files\Tenable\NessusAgent-10.9.0-x64.msi" NESSUS_SERVER="cloud.tenable.com:443" NESSUS_KEY=[KEY] NESSUS_NAME=[Your Prefix]_%computername% /qn

-msiexec /i "[the path to where the installer was downloaded]\NessusAgent-8.2.4-x64.msi" NESSUS_SERVER="cloud.tenable.com:443" NESSUS_KEY=[KEY] NESSUS_NAME=[Your Prefix]_%computername% /qn
+msiexec /i "[path to the installer file]\NessusAgent-10.9.0-x64.msi" NESSUS_SERVER="cloud.tenable.com:443" NESSUS_KEY=[KEY] NESSUS_NAME=[Your Prefix]_%computername% /qn

-๐ 'Could not open'
+❗️ 'Could not open

 If you get one of the following errors, then you are not running the agent status command as Administrator.